Endometriosis of Incision Scar or Belly Button

 - Does this mass pop out with period?

 - Is it painful?

 I would order an MRI of CT scans along with a sonogram of your pelvis alerting the radiologist to an incisional problem.
 Your overall sutured tissues starting from the uterine incision, bladder fold, and peritoneum, two facial layers of rectus muscle have to be evaluated.
 The nerve at either side of your bikini incision is the genitofemoral nerve and it often causes numbness around your pubic bone and upper vulva area.

-“My prior OBGYN who performed the surgery said there were probably just nerve bundles sewn in the incision.
+“My prior OBGYN who performed the surgery said there were probably just nerve bundles in the incision.
 I changed to another OBGYN who said it sounded like endometriosis of the incision.
-She said she has never seen it in her practice and that is is relatively rare.
-She recommended I have an ultrasound which detected a nodule (This can be felt as well) and determined it was: scar tissue, a chronic hematoma, and/or endometriosis.
-I was advised to consult with a surgeon wh o basically left the decision up to me if I would like to have the area excised.
+She said she has never seen it in her practice and that is relatively rare.
+She recommended I have an ultrasound.
+This detected a nodule (This can be felt as well).
+She determined it was scar tissue, a chronic hematoma, and/or endometriosis.
+She advised me to consult with a surgeon who basically left the decision up to me if I would like to have the area excised.
 He said it would be very easy to take care of.
 It bothers me very much and I would like to have it taken care of.
 My main concern is that it is done correctly!”

 Get a Second OpinionOur endometriosis specialists are dedicated to providing patients with expert care.
 Whether you have been diagnosed or are looking to find a doctor, they are ready to help.

 Our office is located on 872 Fifth Avenue New York, NY 10065.

-You may call us at (212) 988-1444 or have your case reviewed by clicking here.
+You may call us at (646) 960-3080 or have your case reviewed by clicking here.